cmeubanks/mixed-drinks-about-feelings/README.md

 ## Description

-Searching for the next flick to watch while you become one with your couch?
-Checkout the Rancid Tomatillos application!

-Users can browse through a collection of today's new movies and see what peaks their interest based on detailed movie descriptions and ratings.
-If a user enjoyed the content they can bookmark a flick and revisit the details at a later time.
+Calling all beverage (and even non-beverage) enthusiasts.
+Are you tired of asking the bartender, "What's your best cocktail?".
+Do you often times find yourself searching for drink inspiration?
+You've come to the right place!
+Our application provides a drink reccomendation based on your mood.
+Users can also favorite a drink to save for later should they like the recommendation.

+## Learning Goals

+For this project, I was challenged to create a fully functionation front-end application in 6 days that implements the following learning goals:

+- React
+- Router
+- Asynchronous JavaScript
+- End to end testing with Cypress

+*Minimum Viable Product*:  Application reccomends a drink based on a user's emotion.
+The user can input their emotion and a drink is reccomended.
+User can favortie their reccomended drink and it is added to a favorite's page.

-### Notable Features
+## Notable Features

 ## Installation

 * The application is deployed to Heroku, to view the live application: https://mixeddrinksaboutfeelings.herokuapp.com/

-* To view our application on your local device:
+* To view the application on your local device:

 1. Clone down this application
 2. Enter `npm i` in your terminal